TrW236/LaneLines-Advanced/README.md

 <img src="https://filedn.com/lUE8ye7yWpzFOF1OFLVsPau/Github/laneLines_advanced/radiusCurvature.png" alt="radius curvature" width="388">

-* It was assumed that the middle of the picture was the center of the vehicle, so that the offset of the vehicle could be calculated approximately according to the detected polymonials.
+* It was assumed that the middle of the picture was the center of the vehicle so that the offset of the car was able to be calculated approximately according to the detected polynomials.

 ### 7. Images Merging

-To notice that, the warped image muss firstly converted to perspective image then the two images can be merged.
+To notice that, the warped image must be firstly converted to the perspective image then the two images could be merged.

 <img src="https://filedn.com/lUE8ye7yWpzFOF1OFLVsPau/Github/laneLines_advanced/backWarping.png" alt="merge" width="888">

 ## Pipeline (video)

-### 1. I definded a class called ``Line`` to store the information about the polynomials and do some changes to the stored data.
+### 1. I defined a class called ``Line`` to store the information about the polynomials and do some changes to the stored data.

-The class ``Line`` has the main functions below.
+The class ``Line`` has the primary functions below.

-* ``calc_error`` calculate the error to test, if two lines are accepted to be parallel.
+* ``calc_error`` calculates the error to test, if two lines are accepted to be parallel.

-* ``smooth_poly`` update the values polynomials of this line(object) in comparision with another line(object).
-The new polynomials will be calculated as below.
+* ``smooth_poly`` updates the values polynomials of this line(object) in comparison with another line(object).
+The new polynomials would be calculated as below.

 ```
 poly_updated = (poly_previous + poly_current) * 0.5